CluelessD3v/MouseCaster/README.md

 `UpdateTargetFilterFromTags(tagsList: table): void`

-A more lazier, albeit expensive way to update the instance filter by Adding all instances with the given tags of the tag list in the ray cast filter w/o overwriting previous values
-**this method ignores duplicated values Automatically**
+Adds all instances with the given tags of the tag list into the ray cast filter w/o overwriting previous values **this method ignores duplicated values Automatically**

 <br>